 Elisângela Mendonça

-I'm a trilingual, London-based Brazilian journalist with over 13 years of experience in reporting, production, research, communications, fact-checking and investigations.
-Passionate about the democratic role of journalism, my core interests are impact journalism, human rights and environmental issues.
+I'm a trilingual, London-based Brazilian journalist with over 15 years of experience in reporting, production, research, communications, fact-checking and complex investigations.
+Passionate about the democratic role of journalism, my core interests are public interest journalism, human rights and environmental issues.

 2020 State Street Institutional Press Awards - Covid-19 Commentary Winner